fluxcd/website/content/en/docs/concepts.md

 ---
-title: "Core Concepts"
+title: Core Concepts
-linkTitle: "Core Concepts"
-description: "Core Concepts of Flux and the GitOps Toolkit."
+description: Core Concepts of Flux and the GitOps Toolkit.
 weight: 10
 ---